hasithajayasundara/connector-sonarqube/README.md

     }
 ```

-Using the Project struct you have created, you can invoke the other methods as follows.
+Using the this Project struct, you can invoke other functions as follows.

 ```ballerina
     var complexity, err = project.getComplexity();